Recent medical findings published in the Journal of the National Cancer Institute suggest that hair relaxers may cause uterine cancer.

 Millions of women who use relaxers regularly are at risk of developing uterine cancer, a life-threatening condition that may leave one drained financially, emotionally, physically, and psychologically.
 Those who suffer complications after using relaxers can file lawsuits to claim compensation for developing uterine cancer.

-Contact the offices of Elrod Pope Law Firm to discuss your hair relaxer lawsuit confidentially with an attorney.
+Contact the offices of Elrod Pope Accident & Injury Attorneys to discuss your hair relaxer lawsuit confidentially with an attorney.

 How Carcinogenic Chemicals in Hair Products Can Be Absorbed

 Anytime you apply a product on the scalp or skin, it can penetrate and damage the body organs.